pcaulfie/pands-project/README.md

 ## Investigation of the Data Set

 ### Importing the Data
 Before I could begin exploring the Iris Dataset, I had to load in the data.
-I used the Pandas library [link](https://pandas.pydata.org/) to simplify the task and I used the standard conventions (Willems, Mar-2017):
+I used the [Pandas library](https://pandas.pydata.org/) to simplify the task and I used the standard conventions (Willems, Mar-2017):
 * First you import the Pandas package as pd,
 * Next, you use the read_csv() function,
 * Then you pass the URL in which the dataset can be found.
-I chose to use the following URL as the source: [link](https://gist.githubusercontent.com/curran/a08a1080b88344b0c8a7/raw/d546eaee765268bf2f487608c537c05e22e4b221/iris.csv)
+I used the following URL as the source: [link](https://gist.githubusercontent.com/curran/a08a1080b88344b0c8a7/raw/d546eaee765268bf2f487608c537c05e22e4b221/iris.csv)
 * Finally, you add a header argument and delimiter to make sure that your data is read in correctly (pandas.pydata.org, 2019).
   * As the first row of the dataset contains the columns names, I did not need to pass a header argument, instead pandas infers that the     first line will contain the column names.
   * Pandas defaults the delimiter as comma unless you are trying to read in a file in another format.